stephenlake/laravel-mailsceptor/README.md

     php artisan vendor:publish --provider=Mailsceptor\MailsceptorServiceProvider:class

 That's it.
-Send an email using a Laravel driver and enjoy.
-See the full documentation below
+Send an email using a Laravel driver and enjoy. :star:

 #### See [extended documentation](https://stephenlake.github.io/laravel-mailsceptor) for further configuration and tweaking.